atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

   </div>
 </div>

-##### Can shower diverter valves be located on fixed shower heads mounted more than 48" above the shower floor?
+##### Can shower diverter valves be located on fixed shower heads mounted more than 48&Prime; above the shower floor?

 No. Shower controls, including diverters for shower spray handheld units, must be within the location specified for shower controls at transfer and roll-in shower compartments.
-The maximum height is 48\" above the shower floor.
+The maximum height is 48&Prime;
+above the shower floor.

-##### Can a handheld shower spray unit be mounted to a vertical bar that provides adjustable positions above a height of 48"?
+##### Can a handheld shower spray unit be mounted to a vertical bar that provides adjustable positions above a height of 48&Prime;?

 Yes.
 Handheld shower spray units can be mounted to vertical bars with adjustable heights.
-The bar must be located so that the shower spray unit can be positioned within the specified location and maximum 48\" height.
+The bar must be located so that the shower spray unit can be positioned within the specified location and maximum 48&Prime;
+height.
 The vertical bar cannot obstruct the use of grab bars (§608.6);
-while it can be located within the 12" min. clearance above the grab bar as a shower fitting, it must allow a clearance of at least 1½" above the bar and cannot extend behind the grab bar.
+while it can be located within the 12&Prime; minimum clearance above the grab bar as a shower fitting, it must allow a clearance of at least 1½&Prime;
+above the bar and cannot extend behind the grab bar.
 Shower spray units should be returned to a lower position so that they remain within accessible reach for other users.